Gatalinka/fill-atribute-gaps/README.md

 ## Common use cases

-- Filling elevation profiles along routes
+- Any numeric attribute with partial values and NULL gaps
-- Chainage / milepost values along linear features
+- Sequential measurements where only key points were recorded
-- Sensor readings (temperature, concentration) along transects
+- Elevation, distance, or height profiles along routes
-- Survey data completion
+- Sensor or environmental monitoring data along transects
-- Utility network attributes (pipe diameter, pole height)
+- Survey and field data completion
-- Bird overflight height extraction from scanned maps
+- Infrastructure and utility network attributes

 ## Installation